 Democracy can commonly be summed-up in four words: ‘One Person, One Vote'.
-There's more to than that, but in those four words you get across the always radical idea that one person's vote should never be worth more than another's.
+There's more to it than that, but in those four words you get across the always radical idea that one person's vote should never be worth more than another's.

 But as soon as you have multiple constituencies you have a problem with this.
 If I'm one of 100 voters in one area, and you're one of 1000 in another – my vote is worth more than yours.
 If you care about everyone's say being equal you now need to begin a never-ending balancing act that constantly moves the lines to keep the population of constituencies as similar as possible.

 In the United Kingdom these lines are drawn by Boundary Commissions, who are charged with drawing boundaries according to a set of politically-neutral criteria.
 US states handle apportionment in various different ways - but it tends to be highly political and directed by the state legislature (with the occasional role for governors or outside commissions) with court-imposed requirements that they must fulfil.